 IFS Food is a standard for the auditing of companies that process food or companies that pack loose food products.
 IFS Food is only applied where the product is "processed or handled", or if there is a danger of product contamination during the primary packaging.

 IFS Food is applied to:

 - activities undertaken during the primary packaging.

 The IFS Global Markets – Food is a standardized food safety assessment program for retailers as well as industry branded food products.
 The program is meant to support “small and/or less developed businesses” in the development of their food safety management systems and making the first step towards the implementation of the IFS Food Standard.

 IFS Wholesale / Cash & Carry Standard was developed to optimize the audit procedures of wholesalers and cash & carry markets.
 These two distinct types of businesses are seen as important connectors between producers and converters as well as commercial clients.
 Besides a wide range of traded products, they can also carry out certain treatment and/or processing activities and develop own brands.
-Depending on the core business of the company, a taylor made checklist applies, either for Wholesale or Cash & Carry.
+Depending on the core business of the company, a tailor made checklist applies, either for Wholesale or Cash & Carry.

 IFS Logistics is applicable to both food and non-food products and covers all logistics activities, such as loading, unloading and transportation.
 The standard can be applied to all sorts of transportation; heavy goods vehicles, trains, ships, aeroplanes and every other type of transport (temperature controlled or at room temperature).